If you're looking for ways to tighten up your monthly budget, there's an unexpected place to look: Your garage.

 - If your budget allows it, you may want to consider buying a vehicle that shows better MPG than your current one.

 - Example: fueleconomy.gov reports that upgrading to a car that gets 30 MPG compared to one that gets 20 MPG can save you $ 545 in fuel costs per year (assuming it runs 15 000 miles annually and a fuel cost of 2, $ 18).
 Do your research to find one that fits.
 If you are considering buying a vehicle online (especially considering the COVID-19 pandemic), read Buying a Car Online?
 Here's what you need to know before you start.

 Find more ways to save on car insurance

 Cheap car insurance does not have to mean poor protection and service.
 ERIE offers affordable car insurance with many opportunities to reduce and avoid increases in your car insurance costs while covering quality.

-1 Rates are subject to change if you add or remove a vehicle, add or remove a driver, or change your address or the location where you usually park your car.
+1 Rates are subject to change if you add or remove a vehicle, add or remove a driver or change your address or the place where you normally park your car.
 ERIE Rate Lock® does not guarantee continued insurance coverage.
 Not available in all states.
 Limited to three years in Virginia.
-The insured must meet current insurance guidelines.
+The insured must comply with current warranty guidelines.
 Premium can be changed if you make a policy change.
 See our disclaimer for more information.